Why spend a semester abroad?

 - Once you confirm your participation, we will nominate you to your host university;

-- Pay the exchange deposit fee as instructed by OIS;
+- Pay the $500 study abroad deposit as instructed by OIS;

 - A pre-departure orientation will be held by OIS for info about your visa, housing, etc.